OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Forms_in_Forms_Element.md

 In addition, you can define in the tab until when the form can be filled out by the learners.
 For this purpose, a fixed or a relative date can be used, e.g. x days after the first course visit.
 As soon as an end date is defined, the tab "[Reminders](../learningresources/Course_Reminders.md)" is also activated.
 For example, you could create a reminder that reminds learners to fill out the form a few days before the submission deadline.

-If email confirmation is enabled, participants will receive a confirmation email and the form they completed as a PDF attachment.
-Zusätzlich können auch E-Mail Bestätigungen an Besitzer, Betreuer und Externe verschickt werden.
+If e-mail confirmation is enabled, participants will receive a confirmation email and the form they completed as a PDF attachment.
+In addition, e-mail confirmations can also be sent to owners, coaches and external parties.

 !!! warning "Attention"